-Best Car Accessories for your iPad
+Best Car Accessories for your iPad in 2018

 The PowerDrive 2 comes with a number of safety features, with features like surge protection, temperature control, and more.
 It also has its own MFi-certified Lightning cable if you don't have an extra laying around for use in your car.

-If color variety is important to you, you'll want to look elsewhere, but you can get the PowerDrive 2 with Lightning cable from Amazon for $14.99
+If color variety is important to you, you'll want to look elsewhere, but you can get the PowerDrive 2 with Lightning cable from Amazon for around $16.

 AUKEY Nylon Braided Lightning cable

-If you're using your iPad as an entertainment-focused screen for you passengers, you're going to want a long Lightning cable to make sure the tablet stays charged.
+If you're using your iPad as an entertainment-focused screen for your passengers, you're going to want a long Lightning cable to make sure the tablet stays charged.
 AUKEY's Braided Nylon Lightning cable, measuring 6.6 feet in length, is a good choice, offering protection against wear and tear, which is something you'll want while using it in a car.

 AUKEY's cable is MFi-certified (as any cable you buy for your iPhone ought to be) and is sheathed in durable braided nylon, with reinforced aluminum shielding underneath.
 Over time, your standard Apple Lightning cable will succumb to wear and tear, while AUKEY's extra protection should allow you to keep charging without worry.

-You can get the 6.6-foot AUKEY Lightning Cable in silver or black from Amazon for around $11.
+You can get the 3.3-foot AUKEY Lightning Cable in silver or black from Amazon for around $6.

 iXCC 3.5mm Universal Aux Audio Stereo Cable